kogsio/coursecatalog/README.md

 Scrape the MIT course catalog with using python.

 ## Quickstart
-You can start by running  [a relative link](quickstart.py) and downloading a single catalog page.
+You can start by running  [quickstart.py](quickstart.py) and downloading a single catalog page.
 ```python
 import urllib.request